-Such indices are supposed to make the measure of fatness independent of L (Sivertsen, 1941), and are often used to pool data from animals that vary widely in size.
-Figure 10, however, shows that the indices were still correlated with body length.
-We calculated a condition index (CI) similar to the one used by Trites and Bigg (1992):
+Such indices are supposed to make the measure of fatness independent of L (Sivertsen 1941), and are often used to pool data from animals that vary widely in size.
+Figure 10, however, shows that theses indices are still correlated with body length.
+We calculated a condition index (CI) similar to the one used by Trites & Bigg (1992):

+-

+$$CI = \frac{M_t}{M_t}$$

-$$CI = \frac{M_t}{\hat{M}t}$$ where $\hat{M}t = aL^b$ (Figure 11).
+where $\hat{M}t = aL^b$ (Figure 11).

-Seals younger than 1 year were excluded from the mass-length relationship because they were beaters in post-weaning fast, and were light compared with older seals of similar length.
-Because pups were excluded from the computation of the mass-length relationship, CI was not independent of size for very short seals.
-However, there was no correlation between CI and L for seals longer than about 110 cm.
+Seals younger than 1 y were excluded from the mass-length relationship because they were beaters in post-weaning fast, and were light compared with older seals of similar length.
+Because pups were excluded from the computation of the mass-length relationship, CI is not independent of size for very short seals.
+However, there is no correlation between CI and L for seals longer than about 110 cm.

 Figure 12 shows the seasonal changes in CI for the 4 age classes.
-CI did not discriminate between changes in accumulation of blubber or in core mass.
-Therefore, Fig. 12 shows pretty much the same trends as did Figure 3.
-The small but significant seasonal changes in L cause CI to slightly underestimate the amplitude of seasonal changes in $M_t$ (Table 5).
-This is because seals are, on average, longer in February than in April, and thus $\hat{M}{t}$ is overcorrected for L.
+CI does not discriminate between changes in accumulation of blubber or in core mass.
+Therefore, Figure 12 shows pretty much the same trends as did Figure 3.
+The small but significant seasonal changes in L cause CI to slightly underestimate the amplitude of seasonal changes in M_t (Table V).
+This is because seals are, on average, longer in February than in April, and thus \dot{M}t is overcorrected for L.

-It is important to notice that the use of such a condition index did not guarantee that all sizes and ages can be pooled in comparisons between months or between years.
-Even after removing the effect of L, there remained differences in CI due to age, both because age affects condition even in the month for which CI was designed to produce 1.0, and because seals of a different age may have different seasonal cycles of mass changes.
-For instance, the peak CI values, obtained in January and February were lower in juveniles than in older seals.
-This is perhaps better seen in Fig. 13.
-Even in April, when the mass-length relationships were computed, seals about 5 years or younger were lighter, relative to their length, than older seals.
-Furthermore, seals need to reach about 10 years to have the largest fluctuations in condition between winter and spring (see also Fig. 9, growth in M, in February and April).
-Figure 13 also shows that males of all ages reached very low condition values in May, whereas older females remained at the levels they had reached in April, but this was probably an artifact of the small number of old females sampled in May.
-Males of all ages arrived in our waters in relatively poor condition, whereas females 5 years and older were in much better condition.
-However, males' condition improved very fast between December and January.
-Females ≥18 years seemed to reach maximum condition later (February) than younger females (January), but again this could be an artifact of the very small number of older females sampled in January.
+It is important to notice that the use of such a condition index does not guarantee that all sizes and ages can be pooled in comparisons between months or between years.
+Even after removing the effect of L, there remain differences in CI due to age, both because age affects condition even in the month for which CI was designed to produce 1.0, and because seals of a different age may have different seasonal cycles of mass changes.
+For instance, juveniles reach a lower maximal CI in January and February than older seals.
+This is perhaps better seen in Figure 13.
+Even in April, when the mass-length relationships were computed, seals about 5 y or younger are lighter, relative to their length, than older seals.
+Furthermore, seals need to reach about 10 y to have the largest fluctuations in condition between winter and spring (see also Figure 9, growth in M_t in February and April).
+Figure 13 also shows that males of all ages reach very low condition values in May, whereas older females remain at the levels they had reached in April, but this is probably an artifact of the small number old females sampled in May.
+Males of all ages arrive in our waters in relatively poor condition, whereas females 5 y and older are in much better condition.
+However, males' condition improves very fast between December and January.
+Females \geq 18 y seem to reach maximum condition later (February) than younger females (January), but this appear to be an artifact of the very small number of older females sampled in January.